Harsh4991/Mutual_Fund_SIP_Plan/README.md

 ### Project Overview

 - Mutual funds are investment plans that pool money from multiple investors to purchase a diversified portfolio of stocks, bonds, and other securities, managed by professional fund managers.
 A mutual fund plan is created by selecting the stocks where an investor can benefit in the long term.
-So, if you want to learn how a mutual fund plan is created by analyzing the market performance over time, this article is for you.
-In this article, I’ll take you through the task of creating a mutual fund plan with Python.

 ### Steps followed
 - Step 1: Gather historical stock data, such as closing prices and growth trends over time.
 - Step 2: Calculate key metrics like Return on Investment (ROI) and volatility (risk) to understand how each stock has performed historically.